nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_tiering/objects_tiering.rst

    .. figure:: images/tiering16.png

-Now let's verify the tiered data on the destination AWS side.

 #.
 On the destination AWS **lnb-bucket** you will see data as follows: note that this may be different for your bucket.

    .. figure:: images/tiering17.png